0xCeza/GotchiWorld_FakeGotchis/README.md

     - No, you need to go back to your upkeep in chainlink's site to stop it and take back your funds.
 - If I get a new gotchi, when will it be pet?
     - The automation pet every 12 hours, so the new gotchi will be synced with the one actually being pet.
+- Why use Chainlink and not another competitor?
+    - I want this automation to last as long as possible, I believe Chainlink to be the highest quality product available.
 - What if I run into an issue or have questions not in the FAQ?
     - DM Ceza#3333 on Discord.